hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 As you probably noticed, we haven't covered all possible combinations.
-For instance, there are databases that use tables as an underlying storage but do not support SQL queries (e.g. [EdgeDB](https://www.edgedb.com/)), or databases that are tabular and relational but do not support SQL (e.g. [Dataphor](https://github.com/dataphor/Dataphor)).
+Some databases use tables as an underlying storage but do not support SQL queries (e.g. [EdgeDB](https://www.edgedb.com/)).
+Others are tabular and relational but do not support SQL (e.g. [Dataphor](https://github.com/dataphor/Dataphor)).
+And we could continue adding more exotic combinations.
 Most databases that I've encountered fall into one of the categories in the table above.

 ### Premature optimization
-We started the article hinting that improving query performance can boost your applications' performance.
+We hinted that you should improve your queries to improve you applications' performance.
 But not always.
 Is it a problem that a query takes ten minutes?
 What if it runs once a day, does not block any other queries, and processes terabytes of data?
 Maybe not a problem.
-What if it needs huge Snowflake cluster, and the ten minutes cost you a ton of money.
+What if it needs a huge Snowflake cluster, and the ten minutes cost you a ton of money.
 Well, then it might be a problem.
 But a query that takes 200 millisecond is surely not a problem, right?
 What if your application needs to run it a hundred times per second.
 Well...
 Before you start optimizing, know the metric you need to improve.
 It can be cluster cost, database load, a response time of an endpoint, duration of some job, and many other things.
 Only then, you can actually decide how to optimize.

 Sometimes, the cost of your time might outweigh and potential cost savings.
-Other times, it might be more advantageous to get a larger database.
+Other times, it might be more helpful to get a larger database.

 On some occasions, your best option is to start tweaking SQL queries.
 And that is the fun part that we will deal with in the rest of this article.

+__TODO__: continue readability edits here
 ### Our toy dataset
 Throughout this article, we will be using a toy dataset with data for a fictitious website.
 We have tables of `users`, `posts`, `comments`, and `visits`.
 The data are pseudo-randomly generated (see [this repository](https://github.com/hrubanj/database-playground)).